 The Job Preview pane lists specific information for the selected job.
 If the job has been processed, thumbnails for all surfaces in that job are displayed.
+Thumbnails are displayed for spooled jobs as well as processed jobs.

 If a job is processed, you can view thumbnails of all the content in the Job Preview pane in Job Center.
 A spooled, unprocessed job can be opened in the Fiery Preview window.
 A processed job is opened in the Fiery ImageViewer window.